cimentadaj/tidyverse_seminars/first_seminar/first_seminar.md

 The pipe
 ========================================================
-This a typical data manipulation workflow in R
+This is a typical data manipulation workflow in R:

 ```r